micro-ROS/micro-ROS.github.io/_docs/concepts/benchmarking/memo_prof/index.md

 In this section, we analyze the memory footprint of the micro-ROS Client library.
 To perform the profiling, we have taken into account both applications of publishers/subscribers into/to ROS topics of known size and client/server type applications.
 We explored several different configurations by tuning key parameters such as message size, entity number, history size and transport protocol.
 Also, we discriminated between different types of memory.
 Indeed, while the [XRCE-DDS](https://micro-xrce-dds.docs.eprosima.com/en/latest/) Client is completely dynamic memory free, the micro-ROS Client makes use of both static and dynamic memory.
 It is therefore key to assess how much of each type of memory micro-ROS consumes, especially for what concerns real-timeness and determinism in the library behaviour.

-We performed the measurements for applications running on [FreeRTOS](https://www.freertos.org/index.html) and on an [ESP32](https://www.espressif.com/en/products/socs/esp32) board connected by either UDP (via WiFi) or serial transport (UART) to a micro-ROS Agent running on a Linux machine.
+We performed the measurements for applications running on [FreeRTOS](https://www.freertos.org/index.html) and on an [ESP32](https://www.espressif.com/en/products/socs/esp32) board connected by UDP (via WiFi) to a micro-ROS Agent running on a Linux machine.

 Results show that the total memory consumption of the Client is higher than that of the XRCE-DDS middleware, at least by using the default configuration parameters of the library.
 However, by opportunely adjusting some of these parameters (e.g., the MTU or the history size) to the needs of the specific application, it is possible to tune the total memory consumption to fit way better the limited resources of the target devices.